shortdark/socket/README.md

 * The columns must be named 'date', 'col1', 'col2', 'col3', 'col4', etc.
 * 'date' must be a string, format: '2021-02-26'.
 * The Y-axis data can be integers, floats or null.
+* Null values will not be shown on the graph.
-* The order of the data matters, the array should start with the newest and work backwards.
+* The order of the data matters, the array should start with the newest date and work backwards.
-* It's assumed that the data will be continuous (mon-fri) without large gaps in the data.
+* It's assumed that the data will be continuous (mon-fri) without gaps in the data.
+* Public holidays should also be included in the array with either the same value from the previous day, or with the value as null.

 ### Optional Cutomization